marten-seemann/draft-seemann-quic-address-discovery/draft-ietf-quic-address-discovery.md

 packets, moving address discovery into the QUIC layer has a number of
 advantages:

+1. STUN encryption relies on shared keys, which have to be provisioned.
+   Absent such provisioning, STUN traffic is unencrypted QUIC provides encryption by default, using TLS 1.3.
-1. STUN traffic is unencrypted, and can be observed and modified by on-path observers.
+2. When unencrypted, STUN traffic can be observed and modified by on-path observers.
 By moving address discovery into QUIC's encrypted envelope it becomes invisible to observers.
+3. STUN packet format is designed to facilitate multiplexing STUN and other protocols on the same IP address and port number (see {{?RFC7983}}).
+   That property can be used by observers to detect use of STUN and infer use of peer-to-peer communications.
+In contrast, address discovery using QUIC does not "stick out".
-2. When located behind a load balancer, QUIC packets may be routed based on the QUIC connection ID.
+4. When located behind a load balancer, QUIC packets may be routed based on the QUIC connection ID.
 Depending on the architecture, not using STUN might simplify the routing logic.
-3. If QUIC traffic doesn't need to be demultiplexed from STUN traffic, implementations can enable QUIC bit greasing ({{?RFC9287}}).
+5. If QUIC traffic doesn't need to be demultiplexed from STUN traffic, implementations can enable QUIC bit greasing ({{?RFC9287}}).

 # Conventions and Definitions